Inflectra/rapise-documentation/docs/Guide/Frameworks/frameworks.md

 In mixed mode tests, the primary objective is to ensure the proper behavior and smooth flow of data between interconnected applications or systems.
 This type of testing is commonly employed in scenarios where various software components need to communicate and exchange data.
 Examples include testing web interfaces, desktop interfaces, web services, APIs, and distributed systems.

 Rapise provides the capability to connect different [libraries](/Guide/change_the_libraries_being_use.md#how-to-change-the-libraries) for recording and playing tests.
 You can record tests that involve different types of applications either all at once or in separate parts.

+## Testing Framework Contents

+### Test Cases

+Each testing framework is a collection of Test Cases.
+Each test case may have its own object repository.
+Each test case may call Page Objects and other test cases via `RVL.DoInvokeTest`.
+Each test case may have its own Web Service/API calls.

+### Page Objects

+It is convenient to put the logic and objects common for specific testing framework into [Page Objects](/Guide/Frameworks/pageobjects.md).

+### Shared Files and Repositories

+Configuration, data, common functions, objects - multiple [assets](#data-script-and-configuration-files) specific to a testing framework.

+### Parameters

+[Parameters](/Guide/Frameworks/parameters.md) and configurations required for flexibility of the testing framework.

+### Test Sets

+[Spira Dashboard](/Guide/spira_dashboard_2.md) helps with all essential test management activities: management and execution of test sets.
+Test set helps grouping the test cases using different criteria for different purposes.

 ## Testing Framework Common Actions